geekbutchic/just-how-we-roll/README.md

 And feel free to use the comment boxes to organize your sections.
 (Or don't.)

-If you want to add more comment boxes, check out [the Comment Box extension](https://marketplace.visualstudio.com/items?itemName=slysherz.comment-box).
-It's neat!

 ### Tools We'll Be Practicing With

 * event listeners
 * string building/interpolation
 * array management and iteration
 * maths

 ### Setting Up